andrianllmm/uniglyphs/README.md

 ## Features

 - **Floating Toolbar**: for formatting their texts in any textbox.
 It appears when a supported text field is clicked and follows the caret as it moves.
+  ⚠️ Can be buggy on some sites due to custom text field implementations.
 - **Popup Editor**: for times when the floating toolbar is not available.
 - **Web-Based Editor**: for more extensive editing and documentation.
 - **Style Variety**: diverse selection of Unicode sets that mimic font styles, such as bold serif (𝐀), italic sans (𝘈), double-struck (𝔸).